 CREAMY SWISS ENCHILADAS RECIPE

 I know.
-Swiss and enchiladas aren’t two words you usually see together.
+Swiss and enchiladas aren't two words you usually see together.
 I actually got this recipe from a cooking magazine years ago.
-I am not sure which one since I just tore it out and threw it into a recipe binder.
-But the recipe title was Enchiladas Suizas or Swiss Enchiladas.
+The recipe title was Enchiladas Suizas or Swiss Enchiladas.
 And apparently it is called that because it uses ALL the dairy products.
 Lots of milk, cream, butter and cheese.
 Supposedly it was Swiss immigrants to Mexico that introduced the cream-based sauce.
-I’m not a food historian but this is what the internets say. 😉

 for the filling: